-The best Word online courses provide an easy and accessible way to begin learning or hone your skills in Microsoft Word.
+The best Word online courses make it simple and easy to learn and develop your skills with Microsoft Word.

 Microsoft Office is the quintessential business tool.
 Still, when it comes to many of its commonly used components, like Excel and Word, many of us are self-taught.
 By not learning them under the guidance of an expert, we miss out on many of the nested productivity tools in these software.

 Just like Excel, Microsoft Word too encapsulates a lot of hidden potential behind its deceptively simple looking interface.
-You can make your documents look more elegant and professional, once you master Word’s advanced tools that aren’t immediately apparent from a casual perusal of its menus.
+Once you master Word’s advanced tools you can make your documents look more elegant and professional, using options that aren’t immediately apparent from a casual perusal of its menus.

-In this guide, we’ll roundup some of the best Microsoft Word courses that you can use to enhance your word processing skills.
-There’s even something for experienced campaigners to help them learn new tricks and save time.
+In this guide, we’ll roundup some of the best Microsoft Word courses that you can use to enhance your word processing skills, regardless as to whether you're a complete beginner or an advanced user.

-- We've also featured the best Excel online courses.
+We've also featured the best online learning platforms.